aaugustin/mtefd/multiple-template-engines.rst

         def extract_from_dir(dirname=None, **options):
             """
-            Extract messages from template files found in the given directory.
+            Extracts messages from template files found in the given directory.
             """
             # The default implementation will build upon the find_files and
             # prepare_for_xgettext methods defined below and xgettext itself.

         def find_files(self, dirname, followlinks=False):
             """
-            List template files found in the given directory.
+            Lists template files found in the given directory.
             """
             # The default implementation will walk directories pointed to by
             # DIRS and APP_DIRS if they're under dirname and return all files